Elizabeth Ortega—Teaching Staff

 Elizabeth is a queer mixed-Latine who has been been groovin’ in the PSCS community for 5 years, learning the ways of a Holistic Sexuality Educator, and skipping into the sunshine as much as possible.
 She previously organized and worked with young folks in a variety of spaces and capacities, from food and health justice in South Seattle to starting a GSA at McClure Middle School.

 Originally from the hot borderlands of the Southwest desert, she comes from chasing after ice cream trucks, the dusty grounds of 4-H animals, and many a sports team.
 One could say, EO really likes getting her boots dirty.
 For the last 11 years she’s roamed the PNW making art, building community, and avoiding swimming in any cold bodies of water.

-Elizabeth brings a passion for issues of social justice and equity and how these issues are embedded in everything we do—systematically, institutionally, interpersonally and internally.
-She wants to imagine and build new possibilities for a more just and liberating future with community and in relationships.
-A deeply curious person, she is always thinking about how to be our most whole and healthy self and have the most possible fun doing it.
-The creative facilitator in her gets jazzed about how we stretch our growing edges and find as much joy and celebration in even the most mundane of life’s experiences
+Elizabeth brings to PSCS a passion for social justice and equity and how these issues are embedded in everything we do—systematically, institutionally, interpersonally, and internally.
+She wants to imagine and build new possibilities for a more just and joy-infused future for more communities, both tiny and grand.
+A deeply curious person, Elizabeth is always thinking about how we can be our most whole and healthy selves—and how to have the most possible fun while doing it.
+The creative facilitator in them gets jazzed about stretching our growing edges and finding celebration in even the most mundane of life’s experiences

-Being in nature and exploring is one place Elizabeth feels the most at home.
-She revels in the feeling of freedom and being humbled by this awe-inspiring universe we are a part of.
-Her knack for writing, poetry, print making with linocuts, reading, camping and throwing a darn good party will surely be a part of the classes she is excited to teach.
+Nature, exploring, and being with chosen family, are just some of the places Elizabeth feels the most at home.
+She revels in the feeling of freedom and being humbled by this awe-inspiring universe of which we are all a part.
+Writing, reading, linocut printmaking, eating delicious things, and throwing a darn good party are just a few of the things that delight them.